JayBroe/JeansOffice/README.md

 shows examples uncomplete in respect of required settings or are just obsolete.

-Feel free to change the code for our own experiments!
+Feel free to change the code for your own experiments!

 ## Project structure